shockz-offsec/Spotify-CSV-Exporter/README.md

 # Spotify CSV Exporter

-This tool performs automated and organized exports of Spotify playlists and favorite songs in CSV format, leveraging the Sportify project.
+This tool automates the process of exporting Spotify playlists and favorite songs in an organized manner, generating CSV files.
+It leverages the Sportify project to accomplish this.

+Additionally, it provides the flexibility to seamlessly migrate to other platforms or re-import the playlists back into Spotify, ensuring a smooth transition.

 Can run on both Windows and Linux